Tannaka duality and stable infinity-categories: Introduction

-Next we would like to recall a recent progress on tannakian theory for symmetric monoidal stable $\infty$-categories {\it endowed with $t$-structures}.
-Lurie \cite[VIII Section 4]{DAGn} establishes a tannakian theory of symmetric monoidal stable $\infty$-categories with coefficients in a field of characteristic zero which are endowed with $t$-structures and satisfy some conditions (locally dimensional $\infty$-categories), and in \cite{Wa} a version of tannakian theory for stable $\infty$-categories over ring spectra equipped with $t$-structures and fiber functors is developed.
-As well as the motivation from motives, Deligne's idea \cite{D}, \cite{D2} and Lurie's idea on beautiful internal characterizations of tannakian (and super-tannakian, locally dimensional) categories without fiber functors influence our work.
-Meanwhile, as we can easily imagine, there are substantial differences between the present paper and theories taking account of $t$-structures.
-Firstly, if a symmetric stable $\infty$-category is endowed with $t$-structure, its heart is a tannakian category (or a suitable symmetric monoidal abelian category) under an appropriate condition on $t$-structure.
-Thus unlike the setting of this paper, one can rely on the classical theory of tannakian category or a similar argument.
-Secondly, since we do not assume $t$-structures, thus Theorem~\ref{intmain1} is relatively easy to apply.
-For example, it is crucial to unconditional applications to mixed motives (cf. \cite{PM}, Section~\ref{EX}).
-Thirdly, as observed above, symmetric monoidal functors of fine $\infty$-categories correspond to not morphisms of derived stacks but correspondences.
+Next we consider recent progress on Tannakian theory for symmetric monoidal stable $\infty$-categories {\it endowed with $t$-structures}.
+Lurie \cite[Section 4,5]{DAG8} establishes a Tannakian theory of symmetric monoidal stable $\infty$-categories with coefficients in a field of characteristic zero which are endowed with $t$-structures and satisfy some conditions (locally dimensional $\infty$-categories), and in \cite{Wa} a version of Tannakian theory for stable $\infty$-categories over ring spectra equipped with $t$-structures and fiber functors is developed.
+In \cite{DAG8}, Tannakian results for morphisms of stacks were proved where the data of $t$-structures is essential.
+As well as the motivation from motives, Deligne's idea \cite{D}, \cite{D2} and Lurie's idea on beautiful internal characterizations of Tannakian (and super-Tannakian, locally dimensional) categories without fiber functors influence our work.
+Meanwhile, as one can easily imagine, there are substantial differences between the present paper and theories taking account of $t$-structures.
+First, if a symmetric stable $\infty$-category is endowed with $t$-structure, its heart is a Tannakian category (or a suitable symmetric monoidal abelian category) under an appropriate condition on $t$-structure.
+Thus, unlike the setting of this paper, one can rely on the classical theory of Tannakian category or a similar argument.
+Second, since we do not assume $t$-structures, Theorem~\ref{intmain1} is relatively easy to apply.
+For example, this generalization is crucial for unconditional applications to mixed motives (cf. \cite{PM}, \cite{MRHT}, Section~\ref{EX}).
+Third, as observed above, symmetric monoidal functors of fine $\infty$-categories correspond not to morphisms of derived stacks but to correspondences.

+As a byproduct of our Tannakian result, we associate a fine $\infty$-category with a topological space, and study the rational homotopy groups and the pro-algebraic completion of the fundamental group by means of the fine $\infty$-category and the associated stack (cf. Section~\ref{exRHT}), although we do not obtain a reconstruction of a rational homotopy type from the associated fine $\infty$-category.
+There have been various works on rational homotopy theory for non-nilpotent spaces, for example, see Bousfield-Kan \cite{BK}, Brown-Szczarba \cite{BS}, G\'omez-Tato-Halperin-Tanr\'e \cite{GHT}, To\"en \cite{aff}, Pridham \cite{P}, and Moriya \cite{Mori} (cf. Remark~\ref{classicRHT}).
+These works proposed several different definitions of a rational homotopy type for a non-nilpotent space.
+It might be quite interesting to study fine $\infty$-categories associated with topological spaces from the viewpoint of these definitions of rational homotopy types.